KVYB

-KVYB (106.3 FM, "106-3 The Vibe") is a commercial radio station that is licensed to Oak View, California, United States, and serves the Oxnard—Ventura, California area.
-Owned by Cumulus Media, the station airs a contemporary hit radio (CHR) format.
+KVYB (106.3 FM, "Groovy 106.3") is a commercial radio station that is licensed to Oak View, California, United States, and serves the Oxnard—Ventura, California area.
+Owned by Cumulus Media, the station airs an oldies format.

 History

 Early years (1982–1999)

-The station was launched on January 30, 1982 as KMGQ with a soft rock format.
+The station was launched on January 30, 1982 as KMGQ licensed to Goleta with a soft rock format.
 In March 1993, RSB Communications sold KMGQ and sister station KIST to Channel Islands Broadcasting for $850,000.
 The soft rock format remained until 1996 when it evolved to a broader adult contemporary playlist.

 KMGQ and KIST would change hands again in September 1996 as Channel Islands Broadcasting sold the combo to Engles Enterprises for $3.5 million.
 The station flipped to country music in October 1998, rebranding as "Country 106.3" and changing its call sign to KKSB.

 Cumulus era (1999–present)

 2000s: CHR, smooth jazz

 In December 1999, Cumulus Media purchased McDonald Media Group's eight stations, including KKSB, for $41 million.
 This transaction marked Cumulus' entry into the Pacific states.

 In March 2000, KKSB switched to a contemporary hit radio (CHR) format with the branding "Kiss".
 This prompted Clear Channel Communications, which also owned stations in the Santa Barbara market, to send Cumulus a cease and desist letter claiming infringement upon its "KISS-FM" trademark.
 Clear Channel also flipped its oldies-formatted KIST-FM to CHR using the Kiss name, battling with Cumulus head-to-head for ratings.
 Meanwhile, KKSB rebranded to "Hits 106.3".
 Ultimately, this move failed, and KKSB went on to air an oldies format.

 In March 2005, Cumulus moved its smooth jazz programming from KRUZ on the 97.5 FM frequency back to 106.3 FM, which reverted to the KMGQ call letters.
 On August 26, 2010, KMGQ began broadcasting in the HD Radio digital radio format.
 However, as of May 2018, the station does not broadcast in HD.